- Instructions for Form 1040-NR-EZ - Introductory Material

 Use the Where's-My-Amended-Return application on IRS.gov to track the status of your amended return.
 It can take up to 3 weeks from the date you mailed it to show up in our system.

-If you or someone you know needs to file past due tax returns, see Tax Topic 153 at www.irs.gov/taxtopics or go to www.irs.gov/individuals for help in filing those returns.
-Send the return to the address that applies to you in the latest Form 1040NR-EZ instructions.
-For example, if you are filing a 2013 return in 2017, use the address in Where To File, earlier.
+If you or someone you know needs to file past due tax returns, see Tax Topic 153 at IRS.gov/TaxTopics or go to IRS.gov/Individuals for help in filing those returns.
+Send the return to the address that applies to you in the latest Form 1040-NR-EZ instructions.
+For example, if you are filing a 2016 return in 2020, use the address in Where To File, earlier.
 However, if you got an IRS notice, mail the return to the address in the notice.

 You do not have to figure the amount of any interest or penalties you may owe.
 Because figuring these amounts can be complicated, we will do it for you if you want.
 We will send you a bill for any amount due.

-If you include interest or penalties (other than the estimated tax penalty) with your payment, identify and enter the amount in the bottom margin of Form 1040NR-EZ, page 1.
+If you choose to include interest or penalties (other than the estimated tax penalty) with your payment, identify and enter the amount in the bottom margin of Form 1040-NR-EZ, page 1.
 Do not include interest or penalties (other than the estimated tax penalty) in the amount you owe on line 25.

 We will charge you interest on taxes not paid by their due date, even if an extension of time to file is granted.
-We also will charge you interest on penalties imposed for failure to file, negligence, fraud, substantial valuation misstatements, substantial understatements of tax, and reportable transaction understatements.
+We will also charge you interest on penalties imposed for failure to file, negligence, fraud, substantial or gross valuation misstatements, substantial understatements of tax, and reportable transaction understatements.
 Interest is charged on the penalty from the due date of the return (including extensions).

 Penalty for late filing.

-If you do not file your return by the due date (including extensions), the penalty is usually 5% of the amount due for each month or part of a month your return is late, unless you have a reasonable explanation.
-If you do, include it with your return.
+If you do not file your return by the due date (including extensions), the penalty is usually 5% of the amount due for each month or part of a month your return is late, unless you have an explanation meeting reasonable cause criteria.
+If you have an explanation meeting the criteria for reasonable cause, include it with your return.
 The penalty can be as much as 25% of the tax due.
 The penalty is 15% per month, up to a maximum of 75%, if the failure to file is fraudulent.
-If your return is more than 60 days late, the minimum penalty will be $205 or the amount of any tax you owe, whichever is smaller.
+If your return is more than 60 days late, the minimum penalty will be $435 or the amount of any tax you owe, whichever is smaller.

 Penalty for late payment of tax.